AlexVCS/100-days-of-code/log.md

 ### Day 32: December 3rd, 2020

-**Today's Progress**: Changed the layout the for the shopping list items.
+**Today's Progress**: Changed the layout for my shopping list items.
 Made it look more like they're on a notepad.
 The looks feels more realistic.
 I like it :)

 **Thoughts** It's great when you get great ideas and implement them into projects!